-But realistically, none of us have time to bake on a regular basis, so just be sure to always have some store bought stuff at home that you can offer to your visitors that you can pretend you made yourself.
+But realistically, none of us have time to bake on a regular basis, so just be sure to always have some store-bought stuff at home to offer to your visitors that you can pretend you made yourself.
 This might be some M&M’s, Mannerschnitten, or a bag full of tortilla chips – whatever you fancy.
 Oh, and this goes for drinks, as well.
-You should always have an emergency six pack and wine at the back of your fridge.
+You should always have an emergency six-pack and wine at the back of your fridge.

 6. Add butter to EVERYTHING!

 If you’re looking to make the dish you’re cooking tasty without a doubt, just add butter, and it will turn out A-MA-ZING!
 Butter works wonders for making all dishes taste better.
 Just ask any chef…or your Oma.